ammogcoder/react-core-concepts/README.md

 -   **"React Fiber"** is an internal engine allows React to fine tune rendering to make sure the most important updates happen as soon as possible

-Thank you so mush for your time to follow along.
+Thank you so much for your time to follow along.
 If you smell somethings wrong, please do let me know.
 If you liked it give it a star.

 Have fun, cheers! 🍻